Spreading the joy of puff puff in the UK

 What we’ve learned from our first three months in business

 Puff puff is an experience to be shared, and over here at Puff Puff Ministry, we’ve been serving joy through our boxes of fried dough balls.

-Since we launched in August this year, we have introduced puff puff, a West African snack, to people in the UK who had previously never heard of it.
+Since we launched in August 2020, we have introduced puff puff, a West African snack, to people in the UK who had previously never heard of it.
 While “puff puff” itself is a popular term in Nigeria and Sierra Leone, the snack exists in variations across the world.
 That’s why we’ve been able to connect with a diverse group of people in the UK.

 After spending one year doing research, we found the perfect gap in the market, enlisted the services of a designer and went to work on our go-to-market strategy.
 Between the point of registering our business and launching our products, COVID19 happened and we found ourselves in the middle of a global pandemic.
 We took the plunge anyway and announced that we were OPEN FOR BUSINESS on 1 August 2020.

 We have since received an enormous amount of support and encouragement from puff puff lovers across the country (and the world), and we have achieved some pretty amazing milestones.

 Week 2: Launched nationwide delivery due to (unexpected) popular demand

 Week 3: Launched a website to simplify the customer journey

 Week 4: Gained 500 followers on Instagram and announced a giveaway, because puff puff tastes better when it’s free